saadbaig13/ai-illustration-plugin/README.md

-# AI Illustration Generator — Figma Plugin
+# AI Illustration Figma Plugin

 A Figma plugin that generates on-brand illustrations from text prompts using a custom fine-tuned FLUX LoRA model.
 Type a description, get back illustrations that match your visual style, and place them directly onto the canvas.

-Built by a designer with no ML background, using Claude Code to write the code and Replicate to train the model.

 ---